18,300 rehabilitees within the earnings-related pension system

 Coherence and comparability of data

-The statistics has been compiled since 1992 under the same grounds so the data are comparable since then.
+The statistics has been compiled since 1992 under the same grounds so the data are primarily comparable since then.

 Availability and clarity of data